 The WIP teaser presentation should focus on the main ideas or results of the work.
 The purpose is to encourage the audience to visit the WIP poster, not to summarize the paper contents.

 The presenters are asked to a prepare a single slide for their teaser presentation.
 The use of visual content, videos, and animations is encouraged.
 All animations and video playback should be programmed into the slide such that all event timing is automatic.
 Videos, if used, must be embedded in the slide.
+We recommend using this slide template, which also contains additional formatting instructions.
 The poster location should be displayed in the upper right corner of the slide, and will soon be available in the conference program.

-The WIP posters will be presented during a WIP poster session.
+The WIP posters will be presented during a WIP poster session 8:00 to 9:30 pm on Sunday, March 29.
 The posters must fit on a poster board with dimensions of 44” x 44” (111.76 cm x 111.76 cm).
 The posters can be designed using any size, orientation, or format, as long as they fit within this allocated space.
 You are encouraged to include the conference logo.

 Any questions about WIP papers can be addressed to the WIP chair (Heather Culbertson) at firstname.lastname@example.org.